davidptsmith/SpacyPatternMatchingChatbot/README.md

 These functions could be extracted to formalized tests however, I did not have time to implement this.
 The logs show all the information required though.

+Example process & outcome.

+For more see the output in the notebook.

 ![image](https://user-images.githubusercontent.com/76982323/179901322-d72fd8fe-f5ce-41bc-a520-bcf6348e5fa2.png)
 ![image](https://user-images.githubusercontent.com/76982323/179901378-56320f53-0c68-42be-b44e-803d356b7bd0.png)
 ![image](https://user-images.githubusercontent.com/76982323/179901430-a13454b4-76d4-424b-8011-3f5a87cb51c1.png)

+## Explanation of process